-To succeed in midwifery business today, you need to be flexible and have good planning and organizational skills.
+In running a successful midwifery practice today, you need to be flexible and have good planning and organizational skills.
 Many people start a midwifery practice thinking that they’ll “open their doors” and start making money from day one, only to find that getting clients and keeping overhead expenses paid while branding to community is much more difficult than they had thought.

 You can avoid this in your midwifery practice by taking your time and planning out all the necessary steps you need to achieve success.
 Whatever type of midwifery business you want to start, using the following nine tips can help you be successful in your venture.

-9 Tips For Growing A Successful Midwifery Business
+9 Tips For Growing A Successful Midwifery Practice

 1. Get Organized